 Irrespective of the type of business you have, one aspect that is unequivocally central to the organization’s functioning are contracts.
-On a daily basis, contracts form the backbone of every relationship that an organization has with stakeholders like its suppliers, partners, and customers.
-Given its utmost importance for business performance, it is crucial to have effective contract management in place that will not only drive long-term value for your organization but will also help establish powerful stakeholder relationships.
+Daily, contracts form the backbone of every relationship that an organization has with stakeholders like its suppliers, partners, and customers.
+Given its importance for business performance, effective contract management in place drives long-term value for your organization.
+It also helps establish powerful stakeholder relationships.
 A contract management process that will guide the entire lifecycle of the contracts will ultimately make or break the organization.

 What is Contract Management?